jcthomsonjr/wischolar/sites/all/modules/contrib/apachesolr_attachments/README.txt

 http://lucene.apache.org/tika/gettingstarted.html
 http://lucene.apache.org/tika/formats.html

-Tika will extra many file formats, including PDFs, MS Office (2003 format as well as new docx format).
+Tika will extract many file formats, including PDFs, MS Office (2003 format as well as new docx format).
 Java 6 (aka 1.6) may be needed on some platforms to support all formats.
 The page on formats seems not to be 100% up to date.
 In particular, https://issues.apache.org/jira/browse/TIKA-152